top of page

 First off, where did you watch the Euro 2021 Final?
 Thoughts?

-i watched the final at my friend Ramage's house in Camberwell along with a group of old friends from school days.
+I watched the final at my friend Ramage's house in Camberwell along with a group of old friends from school days.
 One major theme of the Euros for England seemed to have been about 'moving on'.
 Starting again, everything smelt anew and full of potential.
 As England, along with their football team are in a transitional state of redefining our identity in a new post-brexit / post-covid age.

 A key word that seemed often repeated was 'Redemption'.
 England manager, Gareth Southgate carried the burden of being a symbol of England's past failures at crucial moments in major tournaments.
 The song the fans sing for him (Atomic Kitten's 'Whole Again') is a reminder of where he came from in terms of his past failure with every short repetition of the chant. ("looking back on when we first met, i can not escape and I cannot forget") The epitome of our well-established national myth in glorious defeat.